symbol/symbol-docs/source/guides/mosaic/creating-a-mosaic.rst

 Let’s get into some code
 ************************

-Mosaics can be used to represent any asset in the blockchain such as objects, tickets, coupons, stock share representation, and even your cryptocurrency.

-You will need to announce two transactions to create a mosaic:
+Define two transactions to create a mosaic:

 1. A :ref:`mosaic definition transaction <mosaic-definition-transaction>` to create the mosaic, with the following properties: